 Antibody (or serology) testing is different from the other tests we’ve looked at so far.
 You can’t use it to diagnose COVID-19 because it doesn’t test for the virus itself.
 Instead, antibody tests look at your body’s response to the virus.

-Testing for antibodies will only reveal if you’ve been exposed to the virus in the past.
+Testing for antibodies will only reveal if you’ve been exposed to the virus in the past or received a vaccine.
 It says nothing about your current COVID-19 status.
-Your body usually starts making the antibodies this test detects around 1-3 weeks after the start of an infection (CDC, 2020).
-Antibody tests can be especially helpful in identifying people who’ve had COVID-19, but didn’t develop any symptoms and as a result never got tested (CDC, 2021).
+Your body usually starts making the antibodies this test detects around 1-3 weeks after the start of infection (CDC, 2020-g).
+Antibody tests can be especially helpful in identifying people who’ve had COVID-19, but didn’t develop any symptoms and as a result never got tested (CDC, 2020-d).

 How does antibody testing work?